What to see in Haiti

-Labadee definitely tops the list of what to see and do in Haiti but the picturesque resort has come under some fire recently for exploiting the country's natural assets and tourism potential with little benefit to the local community beyond its high fences.
+Labadee definitely tops the list of what to see and do in Haiti, though the picturesque resort has come under some fire recently for exploiting the country's natural assets and tourism potential with little benefit to the local community beyond its high fences.
 For many, however, this little piece of Haitian heaven is a safe and lovely stop-off point and a chance to enjoy the colourful craft markets in the village of Labadee.

 Many governments still advise against touristic travel to Port-au-Prince (especially the slum areas of the city) because the capital is unfortunately the epicentre of crime and violence in the country.
 Fairly close to the sprawling Port-au-Prince is the far smaller port city of Jacmel, a historic and charming place to visit.
-In Jacmel tourists will find a community struggling to recover from the 2010 earthquake, but also captivating 19th-century architecture, white beaches, and a proud cultural scene which celebrates local music and art.
+In Jacmel tourists will find a community struggling to recover from the 2010 earthquake, but also captivating 19th-century architecture, white-sand beaches, and a proud cultural scene which celebrates local music and art.
 The glorious turquoise pools and waterfalls at Bassin Bleu, close to Jacmel, delight visitors, and the imposing, UNESCO-certified Citadelle Laferrière is an amazing excursion.

-Haiti is not an easy country to get around and the infrastructure is poor but there are rewards awaiting the intrepid.
+Haiti is not an easy country to get around as the infrastructure is poor, but there are rewards awaiting those who do.

 The Citadelle Laferrière was built in the first part of the 19th century after the country won its independence from France.
-Near Cap-Haïtien, it is perched atop a mountain that…
+Located near Cap-Haïtien, it is perched atop a mountain that…

 The southern port city of Jacmel is both historic and picturesque.
 Tentatively accepted as a UNESCO World Heritage Site despite sustaining extensive damage in the 2010 earthquake, it is known for its…

 Cap-Haitien is situated on the north coast of Haiti between the Atlantic Ocean and the Morne du Cap.
 Its surroundings have a lot to offer including art galleries, museums, and beautiful, pristine beaches.…

 Become our Haiti Travel Expert